OGGM/oggm/docs/run_examples/run_from_calibrated.rst

 The output directory contains the compiled output files from the run.
-The ``glacier_characteristics.csv`` file contains various information about each glacier obation after the preprocessing, either from the RGI directly (location, name, glacier type...) or from the model itself (hypsometry, inversion model output...).
+The ``glacier_characteristics.csv`` file contains various information about each glacier after the preprocessing, either from the RGI directly (location, name, glacier type...) or from the model itself (hypsometry, inversion model output...).